EnderSpy29/Windows-Utils/README.md

 ### Creator

   - [Davinci Resolve](https://www.blackmagicdesign.com/event/davinciresolvedownload) - Amazing free editing software, with even more features behind a payed version if you want to level up your editing
+  - [GIMP](https://www.gimp.org/) - Imagine photoshop, but free, opensource and without the AI features
   - [OBS](https://obsproject.com/) - AMAZING recording, streaming and clipping software.
 Free and open source you can't go wrong with OBS
   - [ShareX](https://getsharex.com/) - With an extensive list of features and availability on Steam.
 ShareX can record, screenshot, convert video and pictures and much more.